Astros get reliever Ryan Pressly from Twins

 The 29-year-old Pressley is 1-1 with a 3.40 ERA and 69 strikeouts in 51 appearances this season.
 He adds depth in the bullpen to a team that sent closer Ken Giles to the minors earlier this month after he struggled most of the season.

+Houston manager A.J.
+Hinch said it was too early for him to say how Pressly would be used.
+But he raved about his skills.

+”He can bring a lot,” Hinch said. ”He’s a good arm, and he’s had success in the `pen.
+I don’t know him, but I know his track record.
+He’s somebody we looked at pretty hard.
+He fits how we like to pitch.
+He fits in a lot of different roles for us.”

-Pressly has spent his entire six-year career with the Twins, where he’s 17-16 with a 3.75 ERA in 281 games.
+Pressly has spent his entire six-year career with the Twins, going 17-16 with a 3.75 ERA in 281 games.

-Alcala is 3-7 with a 3.29 ERA in 19 games between Double-A Corpus and Class-A Advanced Buies Creek this season.
+Alcala was 3-7 with a 3.29 ERA in 19 games between Double-A Corpus and Class-A Advanced Buies Creek this season.

-The 19-year-old Celestino is hitting .299 with four homers and 21 RBIs combined between Corpus Christi and Class-A Tri-City.
+The 19-year-old Celestino hit .299 with four homers and 21 RBIs combined between Corpus Christi and Class-A Tri-City.